 One of the most famous tales is the one where some ministers of the court, jealous of Hang Tuah’s standing with the Sultan, spread slander and lies about him, to which the Sultan ordered him executed.
-The chief minister, who was tasked with this, knew that Hang Tuah was innocent and instead hid him in a cave.
-Hearing of unjust done to his childhood friend, Hang Jebat – whom after Hang Tuah was the best fighter in the land – ran amok, seeking to avenge him.
+The chief minister who was tasked with this knew that Hang Tuah was innocent and instead hid him in a cave.
+Hearing of unjust done to his childhood friend, Hang Jebat – who after Hang Tuah was the best fighter in the land – ran amok, seeking to avenge him.

 It was then that the Chief Minister revealed that Hang Tuah was in fact, alive – much to the relief of the Sultan.
 Jebat was happy that Hang Tuah was alive, but Hang Tuah berated his friend for rebelling against the Sultan.
 A fight ensued that lasted for seven days, and Tuah emerged the winner after killing his friend.
 He continued serving Melaka, going on numerous other adventures.
 Yes, a rather grim ending for Jebat who was only thinking of avenging a friend whom an unjust ruler wronged – but hey, loyalty to the Sultan was paramount to anything else back in the day, even childhood friends whom you grew up with.

-A diorama of the Balairong Seri, or the audience reception hall where the Sultan would receive political dignitaries, guests and his advisors.
+A diorama of the Balairong Seri, or the audience reception hall where the Sultan received political dignitaries, guests and his advisors.